 This course presents 3D CAD techniques in Vectorworks, enabling designers to develop and present their concepts in 3D drawings and renderings.
+Prerequisite(s): VP 303.

 VP 311 - Space and Environment for Visual Presentation and Exhibition Design

 Students develop concepts and designs for presentation environments for trade shows and galleries.
 Designing free-standing installations, as well as tailoring an installation to an existing gallery, are emphasized.